MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

   readonly depth: 2;

   /**
-   * The Base64-encoded string representation of the key material for this node.
+   * The hexadecimal-encoded string representation of the private key for this node.
    */
+  readonly privateKey: string;

+  /**
+   * The hexadecimal-encoded string representation of the public key for this node.
+   */
+  readonly publicKey: string;

+  /**
+   * The hexadecimal-encoded string representation of the chain code for this node.
+   */
-  readonly key: string;
+  readonly chainCode: string;

   /**
    * A human-readable representation of the BIP-44 HD tree path of this node.